 Business/Personal Law is a course that will enable the student to learn answers to legal situations including both the recognition and the avoidance of legal problems.
 Topics include law enforcement and the court system, formulation and breach of contract, the nature of warranties, ethics, employment law, credit law, and ownership of property as well as the risk of loss involved.
 Open to track 3 students.

 682 Technological Communications II 6 ppc 1.00 cr.
 Tr.
 2 Gr.
 11 & 12

 This course is designed to enhance application and research skills using the internet, as well as, collaborative Web 2.0 tools.
 Students will learn to use and integrate the latest Microsoft Office Software Suite—-Word, Excel, PowerPoint in preparation for college and the world of business.
 The course will also use technology to enhance the effectiveness of real time communication and will focus on digital citizenship and how technology influences society.
 Information sharing will be utilized through the use of Google Docs and Web 2.0 tools that can be used personally and in the business world to enhance productivity, collaboration and communication.

 This course is designed to give students an in-depth technical knowledge into the planning, creation, production and distribution of television, film and new media elements.
-Students will work to distribute the daily WCOH Morning Program, a once-a-month PSA in conjunction with Broomall Fire Company, and several other programs, documentaries and videos.
 Students will learn the technical aspects required to plan a video, operate a camera, and use non-linear editing programs and techniques.
 Upon completion of this class, students will be able to create their own, unique material and distribute it to the proper channels.
-This course is designed for students interested in pursuing a career in Film and the Arts.
+This course is designed for students interested in pursuing a career in Film, Photography and the Arts.
 Enrollment is limited.

 650 Visual Communication Arts 6ppc 1.00 cr.
 Track 2 Gr.
 12